sara-nl/SpiderScripts/README.md

 wget https://raw.githubusercontent.com/sara-nl/GridScripts/master/get-macaroon -P ada
 ```

+### Testing

 To test the installation, run:
 ```
 tests/unit_test.sh
 ```

-The unit tests will perform a dry-run, i.e. commands are not actually send to the dCache API, but simply printed and compared to what is expected.
-To perform an integration test, where commands are actually executed on the dCache storage, you must first create a configuration file `tests/test.conf`.
-See `tests/test_example.conf` for what information is needed.
+The unit tests will perform a dry-run, i.e. commands are not actually sent to the dCache API, but simply printed and compared to what is expected.

+The integration test actually executes commands on the dCache API.
+Set up a configuration file `tests/test.conf` based on `tests/test_example.conf`.
 Then run:
 ```
 tests/integration_test.sh
 ```